-This is where the fun begins.
-This fun is called the Form C, which is an application required by the SEC (Securities and Exchange Commission) to disclose important facts about your company so your company can be verified for the investors.
+Yeehaw!
+It's party time.
+This party is called the Form C, an application required by the SEC (Securities and Exchange Commission) to disclose important facts about your company so your company can be verified for the investors.

-You provide all the necessary disclosures in our Form C editor and we create a Form C draft for your review.
-And Voila, you are all set to fundraise.
-(Yes, we worked very hard to make this as easy as possible for you!)
+First you'll provide all the necessary disclosures in our Form C editor and we create a Form C draft for your review.
+The

-But first, let's grab a cup of coffee and go over the Form C together.
-It's really not as daunting or tedious as you'd think.
-And this guide will help you get through the Form C editor with ease and answer any questions you may have.
+So let's get to it!
+We promise it's really not as daunting or tedious as it seems.
+This guide will walk you through the full Form C editor and, hopefully, answer any questions you may have.

 Go to your Form C Editor: wefunder.com/[[your_company_url]]/set_terms

 Step 1.
-Make sure you add every officer and director of your company.
+Add every officer and director of your company.

 Officers are defined as the President, VP, Secretary, Treasurer (or Principal Financial Officer), Comptroller or Principal Accounting Officer.
 If you thought naming officers was lame and didn't get official titles for your officers and directors, list the people who perform those roles.

 Step 2.
-You also need to provide 3 years of work experience in a LinkedIn profile, resume, or a bio for each officer and director of your company.
+Provide 3 years of work experience in a LinkedIn profile, resume, or a bio for each officer and director of your company.

 Step 3.
 Take a look at this example to make sure you know what to expect!
 Remember to add every officer and director in your company.

-Now that you've listed your officers and directors, it's time to tell us who owns a piece of your company.
+Now that you've listed your officers and directors, it's time to tell us who owns pieces of your company.

 First, who owns more than 20% or more voting equity securities of your company (calculated by voting power)?
-Click the “Add” button to tell us the 1) name, 2) number and class of securities held by this person and the 3) percent voting power this individual holds.
+Click the “Add” button to tell us the 1) name, 2) number and class of securities held by this person and the 3) percentage of voting power this individual holds.

 Second, what other securities or classes of securities of the issuer are outstanding?
 Take a look at the screenshot below to know what to expect: